wyniemko/Automated-Maintenance-Inspection-for-Amazon-Conveyor-Belts/README.md

 # Amazon Conveyor Belt Tracking

-This code processes a video to detect the straightness of edges in the frames.
-It does this by extracting frames from the video, masking the images, detecting the edges of the images, and testing the straightness of the edges.
+The purpose of this code is to record, process, and analyze the full length of a conveyor belt to detect any variations in the straightness of the edges.
+This is done by first extracting frames from the video, masking the images, detecting the edges of the images, and then testing the straightness of the edges.
+Laslty, we use these values and created a belt health metric depending on if the belt is tracked correctly.

 ## Requirements